ropensource/Docs/en-us/Development/[English]-JS-SDK.md

 EventEmitter: An subscription instance as an event emitter with the following events:

 * `"data"` returns `Object`: Fires on each incoming log with the log object as argument.
-* `"changed"` 返回 `Object`: returns Object: Fires on each log which was removed from the blockchain.
+* `"changed"` returns `Object`: returns Object: Fires on each log which was removed from the blockchain.
 The log will have the additional property "removed: true".
 * `"error"`  returns `Object`: Fires when an error in the subscription occurs.

 For the structure of a returned event Object see web3.platon.getPastEvents return values.